humanlayer/humanlayer/README.md

 <div align="center"><img style="width: 600px" alt="Image showing the levels of function stakes stacked on top of one another" src="./docs/images/function_stakes.png"></div>

 The high stakes functions are the ones that are the most valuable and promise the most impact in automating away human workflows.
-The sooner teams can get Agents reliably and safely calling these tools, the sooner they can reap massive benefits.
+But they are also the ones where "90% accuracy" is not acceptable.
+Reliability is further impacted by today's LLMs' tendency to hallucinate or craft low-quality text that is clearly AI generated.
+The sooner teams can get Agents reliably and safely calling these tools with high-quality inputs, the sooner they can reap massive benefits.

 HumanLayer provides a set of tools to _deterministically_ guarantee human oversight of high stakes function calls.
 Even if the LLM makes a mistake or hallucinates, HumanLayer is baked into the tool/function itself, guaranteeing a human in the loop.